sohanlaxmicoin/go/services/orbit/internal/docs/reference/resources/transaction.md

 title: Transaction
 ---

-**Transactions** are the basic unit of change in the Stellar Network.
+**Transactions** are the basic unit of change in the Rover Network.

 A transaction is a grouping of [operations](./operation.md).

-To learn more about the concept of transactions in the Stellar network, take a look at the [Stellar transactions concept guide](https://www.rover.network/developers/learn/concepts/transactions.html).
+To learn more about the concept of transactions in the Rover network, take a look at the [Rover transactions concept guide](https://www.rover.network/developers/learn/concepts/transactions.html).

 ## Attributes